Bad Nauheim station: Royal pavillon

 South of the reception building there is a royal pavillon (Fürstenpavillon).
 It was built during the reconstruction of the station between 1911 and 1913 and has a pagoda-like roof.
 It is on the axis of Lessingstraße, clearly separated from the public entrance building.
 It has an open hall on the platform side.
 After it lost its original use with the abolition of the monarchy after World War I, it was used by the German Post Office and it is now used by Diakonisches Werk, a charity.

 Services

 Before the First World War, Bad Nauheim was the starting point of the Bäderbahn (spa railway), express trains operated between the spas of Bad Nauheim, Bad Homburg and Wiesbaden.

-Bad Nauheim is now (2012) served by all Regionalbahn services on the Friedberg-Giessen route.
-The Mittelhessen-Express services as well as individual Regional-Express services on the Frankfurt Hauptbahnhof–Marburg route also stop in Bad Nauheim.
-However, Regional-Express services on the Frankfurt Hbf–Siegen route (the Main-Sieg-Express) and the Frankfurt–Kassel Hauptbahnhof route (the Main-Weser-Express) and long-distance trains do not stop in Bad Nauheim.
+Bad Nauheim is now (2026) served by the RB 49 Regionalbahn service on the Friedberg-Giessen route.
+The Mittelhessen-Express (RB 40 / RB41) services also stop in Bad Nauheim.
+However, Regional-Express services on the Frankfurt Hbf–Siegen route (the Main-Sieg-Express) and the Frankfurt–Kassel Hauptbahnhof route (the Main-Weser-Express, RE 30) and long-distance trains do not stop in Bad Nauheim.
 Morning and afternoon services operating as RE-Sprinter services of the Main-Sieg-Express (RE 99), which provide commuters with a fast connection to Frankfurt, stop in Bad Nauheim, but are the only services on the line to skip the neighbouring station of Friedberg.
+Five train pairs on the IC 34 also stop at the station, running between Frankfurt or Friedberg and Dortmund or Münster.
+In the 2026 timetable, the following services stopped at the station: